American Clean Energy and Security Act: Supporters of and arguments for the bill

 The bill was supported by a number of environmental organizations including, the Defenders of Wildlife, the Alliance for Climate Protection, the Environmental Defense Fund, the National Wildlife Federation, The Nature Conservancy, the Audubon Society, the Natural Resources Defense Council and the Sierra Club.
 The League of Conservation Voters threatened to withhold endorsements from any representative who votes against the bill.

-In addition to environmental organizations the Energy and Commerce Committee received letters of support from a broad range of organizations, including the United Auto Workers, Exelon, General Electric, Dow Chemical Company, Pacific Gas and Electric Company, and DuPont.
+The Energy and Commerce Committee received letters of support from a broad range of organizations, including the United Auto Workers, Exelon, General Electric, Dow Chemical Company, Pacific Gas and Electric Company, and DuPont.
 The New York Times noted that "industry officials were split, with the United States Chamber of Commerce and the National Association of Manufacturers opposing the bill and some of the nation's biggest corporations, including Dow Chemical and Ford, backing it."

 The Republicans for Environmental Protection (REP), a national grassroots organization, issued a press release after the vote stating "House passage today of the American Clean Energy and Security Act is a step in the right direction in the fight against dangerous climate change and for developing cleaner, more secure energy resources."
 David Jenkins, REP vice president for government and political affairs, noted that "Doing nothing is not an option.
 The costs and risks of failing to limit greenhouse gas emissions are too high.
 We owe it to our country and to our country's future citizens to take action.
 Today, the House looked to the future and did the right thing for our economy, security, and environment."

 The Environmental Protection Agency (EPA) estimated the discussion draft version of the bill to cost average households $98–$140 per year.
-A preliminary update of this study said that the changes "would likely result in lower allowance prices, a smaller impact on energy bills, and a smaller impact on household consumption."
+According to an analysis by the Environmental Protection Agency (EPA), the overall economic impact of the cap-and-trade program on household consumption was projected to be modest.
+The EPA estimated that the program would reduce household consumption by 0.1% to 0.2% in 2020, which would translate to an average annual cost of approximately $80 to $111 per household.